janeyrinn/bookNook/README.md

 10. The browse page will have a:

-        - search bar allowing users to search by title
+        - search bar allowing users to search by title and author
         - reset button to clear the last search
         - an error message for an unsuccessfull search
         - a section displaying existing books on cards